VorobevSA/bftbook-cleaner/README.md

        * Attempts to read data from the peer (CometBFT nodes typically send data upon connection)
        * If reading is successful (data received), the peer is considered valid
        * If reading fails, the peer is rejected as invalid
+5. For each working peer, performs a short handshake to fetch `NodeInfo`, logs it, and applies optional network/version filters
-5. Saves only working peers (that passed the check) to the output file
+6. Saves only peers that passed all checks (including optional filters) to the output file

 ## Output file structure